You'll save even more time with Byrdseed.TV's ever-growing libary!

 But Keep It Simple

-Your former students are a gold mine of information about the effectiveness of your program.
+Your former students are a gold mine of information about your schools.
 Use them!
 Many of them would love to talk to you about this topic.
 Students often self-organize on Facebook or other social media which makes your job even easier.

 📂 Filed under For Leaders.